-Puget Sound is genuinely concerned about the welfare of its students, faculty, and staff.
+The Puget Sound campus is located in a residential community in Tacoma, Washington.
+The university is genuinely concerned about the welfare of its students, faculty, and staff.
 We operate, assess, and continually evolve crime prevention, response, and reporting programs that are reasonable and appropriate for our environment.
 The university cannot totally eliminate crime or guarantee protection of persons or property.
-Each campus community member should exercise reasonable precautions to minimize risks to themselves and others.
+Each campus community member is responsible for campus safety and should exercise reasonable precautions to minimize risks to themselves and others.